Rockdale Ilinden FC: History

-FFA Cup
+In 2008, the club announced that they would be moving 1 km south from the Rockdale Ilinden Sports Centre in Arncliffe to Bicentennial Park South in Rockdale.
+On 12 December 2009, the club officially opened its new facilities at Bicentennial Park South (Ilinden Sports Centre).
+On 7 October 2015, the Rockdale City Council announced they would install a synthetic surface at Ilinden Sports Centre, with a likely completion date scheduled for the start of the 2017 season.

 In 2015, Rockdale City Suns qualified for the Round of 32 of the FFA Cup for the first time - beating Rydalmere Lions, Arncliffe Aurora, Sydney University and Sutherland Sharks, and drawing Perth Soccer Club in the National Round of 32, played at the Ilinden Sports Centre on 5 August 2015.
 Rockdale came out on top that night in front of over 1,800 supporters, winning 3–1 with goals to Toufic Alameddine, Dylan Macallister and Marko Jesic.
 Rockdale then drew the A-League club Melbourne Victory in the Round of 16.

 The match was moved to Jubilee Oval due to insufficient lighting at Ilinden Sports Centre.
 On 1 September 2015, an official crowd of 4,165 packed the Western and Southern stands of Jubilee Oval in a match that was broadcast live on Foxtel, with Melbourne Victory eventually coming out on top 3–2 in a tight match.

-Rockdale City Suns failed to make the Round of 32 in 2016 or 2017.

 In 2018, Rockdale City Suns qualified for the Round of 32 again - beating Glebe Wanderers, Bankstown United, Sydney United 58 and Blacktown City.
 On 1 August 2018, they faced the A-League club Sydney FC (the then FFA Cup holders and Minor Premiers from the previous A-League season) in the Round of 32.
 Rockdale utilised enhanced lighting to be able to play at Ilinden Sports Centre.
 The match was broadcast live on Foxtel and a crowd of 4,489 packed into the Ilinden Sports Centre.
 Although Rockdale scored the first goal, Sydney FC won 4–2 in the end.

-Colours and badge

-The primary club colours of Rockdale Ilinden are red and black with a secondary, less-used colour of white.

-The Rockdale Ilinden badge has evolved over time from the early years of the club's founding in 1969.
-The current club badge which has been in use for some 25 years, contains the Vergina Sun, a symbol of the Argead Dynasty, an ancient Macedonian royal house, with the centre disc replaced by a traditional black and white soccer ball surrounded by the name of the club.